 Wintertime, rich with holidays, is a busy and hectic period for many.
 But for expats, especially those with children, it can also be confusing, if they come from a country with different traditions.

 Who is Sinterklaas?
 In short, he’s the prototype of Santa Claus.
-He comes from Spain by a steam boat for about 2 weeks, during which kids get presents in their shoes.
-On Dec 5 they get the biggest presents and families have a festive dinner.
+He was born in Turkey and now, every year about 2 weeks before his birthday, he comes from Spain by a steam boat and brings lots of presents and treats for the kids and puts them in the shoes during the night, so in the morning good kids are rewarded, and the bad kids are supposed to be taken to Spain with him.
+On Dec 5 the kids get the biggest presents and families have a festive dinner.

 Right after Sinterklaas the Christmas fever begins: all the decorations and attributes get quickly changed, Christmas trees start appearing for sale on every corner, many shops have massive sales.